dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

 ## Receive Flight Data

-If developers want to get Flight Data, please check corresponding item in DJI assistant software.
-And examine the coordinate of part data.
+If developers want to get Flight Data, please check the available items on the SDK tab of DJI Assistant 2.

 Developers need to declare correct structure variables to save Flight Data.
+The DJI_API.h and DJI_Type.h files contain sample structs for correctly accepting all kinds of broadcast data.

 Get quaternion as an example: